dice-cyfronet/plgapp/doc/js_libs.en.md

 class AppError;
 ```

-AppError is based on `Error` class, additionaly it contains a `data`
+AppError is based on `Error` class, additionally it contains a `data`
 field, which contains information returned by the service.

 # Rimrock API

 Rimrock API is contained in `rimrock.js` file.
 This API allows for
 calling functions exposed by Rimrock.
 All objects supplied to and returned
-by Rimrock API are compliant with information sent to and recieved
+by Rimrock API are compliant with information sent to and received
 from Rimrock itself.
 All information about Rimrock services is contained in
 [documentation](https://submit.plgrid.pl/processes)